benaubin/section-from-content/readme.md

 ## Installation

-Clone this repo into your `content/apps` directory.
+Clone this repo into your `content/apps` directory & run `npm install`.

 We've included a simple setup script.
 Run it from the root directory of your ghost installation.